mindspore-ai/docs/docs/mindspore/source_en/features/parallel/operator_parallel.md

 With the development of deep learning, network models are becoming larger and larger, such as trillions of parametric models have emerged in the field of NLP, and the model capacity far exceeds the memory capacity of a single device, making it impossible to train on a single card or data parallel.

 Operator-level parallelism is achieved by slicing the tensor involved in each operator in the network model.
-Logical data parallelism is used when only the data dimension is sliced, while logical model parallelism is used when only the model dimension is silced.
+Logical data parallelism is used when only the data dimension is sliced, while logical model parallelism is used when only the model dimension is sliced.
 The training of large models is enabled by reducing the memory consumption of a single device.

 MindSpore provides two operator-level parallelism capabilities: [Operator-level Parallelism](#basic-principle) and [Higher-order Operator-level Parallelism](#higher-order-operator-level-parallelism).
 Operator-level Parallelism uses simple tensor dimension splitting strategies to describe tensor distribution, meeting the requirements of most common scenarios.
 Higher-order Operator-level Parallelism enables complex partitioning scenarios by opening device arrangement descriptions, supporting: Non-contiguous device allocation, Multi-dimensional hybrid partitioning and so on.
 Both ops and mint operators are supported for the operator-level parallel capability of the two granularities.
 This chapter only introduces the operator-level parallelism and high-order operator-level parallelism based on ops operators.
 For the configuration method of operator-level parallelism based on mint operators, please refer to the mint Operator Parallel Practice and Higher-Order mint Operator Parallel Practice in the [Operator-level Parallelism Tutorial](https://www.mindspore.cn/tutorials/en/master/parallel/operator_parallel.html).